Intro to Coding

 What does proper attribution mean for code when Googling and using stackoverflow.com are the norm?

-I’m so glad you asked.
+So glad you asked!
 If you were stuck and found code online to help you, link to the resource in your documentation, either in the code comments or in a markdown block for a notebook.
 Make sure you format or rewrite the code in the preferred style of your programming language (single or double quotes, snake_case or camelCase, and so on).

 Disabled Students’ Program